steffenlem/sradownloader/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on [Slack](https://nfcore.slack.com/channels/sradownloader) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citation

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi. -->